is8ac/isaacleonard.com/content/bookshelf.md

 >Kyouko coughed on her noodles, spraying food in front of her in a rather ugly fashion, before the food in question automatically deleted itself, eliminating the spray, plate of chilled noodles, and whatever was in Kyouko's illusory windpipe.
 A moment later the plate rematerialized in front of her, with a fresh set of noodles.

 ### [Ra](http://qntm.org/ra)

+by: Sam Hughes

+>Magic is real.

+>Discovered in the 1970s, magic is now a bona fide field of engineering.
+There's magic in heavy industry and magic in your home.
+It's what's next after electricity.

 ### [Luminosity](http://luminous.elcenia.com/)